edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

      CertificateFile=constellation_cert.pub
      UserKnownHostsFile=./known_hosts
      User root
-     ProxyJump <LB domain name>
+     ProxyJump <LB public IP>
    ```

    With this configuration you can connect to a Constellation node using `ssh -F <this config> <private node IP>`.
-   You can obtain the private node IP and the domain name of the load balancer using your CSP's web UI.
+   You can obtain the private node IP and the public IP of the load balancer using your CSP's web UI.
+Note that if
+   you use the load balancers domain name, ssh host certificate verification doesn't work, so using the public IP is recommended.